davidrawlingsus/rawlings/rules.md

 ## **9. Scope Boundaries (for now)**

+* ✅ Database enabled (PostgreSQL + Prisma) for content storage and future backend needs.
-* ❌ No database, auth, uploads, or APIs yet.
+* ❌ No auth or uploads yet.
-* ❌ No dynamic routing.
+* ❌ No dynamic routing for now.
-* ✅ Everything lives in a single static Next page.
-* ✅ Easy to bolt backend rules later.
+* ✅ One-pager remains primary focus; database supports content management and prepares for backend expansion.
+* ✅ API routes can be added as needed for forms and data fetching.

 ---